SzpakKamil/SheetKit/Sources/SheetKit.docc/Extension/Styling/SKSheetOptions/SKSheetOptions-alignment.md

 }
 ```

-In these examples, `LeadingAllignmentSheet` uses `.alignment(.leading)` to align all content to the left, with the ``SKHighlight`` displaying the image before the text to demonstrate the leading behavior. `CenterAllignmentSheet` applies `.alignment(.center)` for a centered layout, maintaining the image-before-text order in ``SKHighlight``. `TrailingAllignmentSheet` employs `.alignment(.trailing)` to shift content to the right, with ``SKHighlight`` showing text before the image to reflect trailing alignment.
-Finally, `DefaultAllignmentSheet` relies on `.alignment(nil)` to revert to default component alignments, with ``SKHighlight`` following the default image-leading pattern.
-The `ContentView` provides an interactive interface to test each sheet, making it easy to observe the alignment effects in a live environment.
+In these examples, `LeadingAlignmentSheet` aligns content to the left with `.alignment(.leading)`, placing the `SKHighlight` image before text. `CenterAlignmentSheet` centers content with `.alignment(.center)`, maintaining the image-before-text order for `SKHighlight`. `TrailingAlignmentSheet` aligns content to the right with `.alignment(.trailing)`, with `SKHighlight` text preceding the image. `DefaultAlignmentSheet` uses `.alignment(nil)` for default component alignments.
+The `ContentView` enables interactive testing of each alignment.

 ## Design Images

-This section illustrates the visual design of sheets using the ``SKSheetOptions/alignment(_:)`` option across various Apple platforms, with a 2x2 grid of images representing Default, Center, Leading, and Trailing alignments for each OS tab.

 @TabNavigator {
     @Tab("iOS") {
-        On iOS, alignment affects component positioning.

-        Alignment on iOS adapts to screen size and orientation, ensuring readability and accessibility across different devices.
-The default alignment prioritizes a natural reading flow, while custom alignments enhance visual hierarchy.
+        On iOS, the `alignment(_:)` option controls the horizontal positioning of sheet components, optimizing layouts for touch-driven interfaces.
+It ensures readability across various iPhone screen sizes, supporting diverse use cases like onboarding or forms.
+Custom alignments enhance visual hierarchy, particularly for localized or presentation-focused designs, while the default alignment balances natural component positioning for general use.
         @TabNavigator {
-            @Tab("iOS 26 and newer") {
+            @Tab("iOS 26 and Newer") {
-                Recommended is leading alignment for text due to bigger screens, ensuring a precise content flow.
+                For iOS 26 and newer, leading alignment is recommended for text-heavy sheets due to larger screens, ensuring a clear left-to-right flow.
+Center alignment suits visual presentations, while trailing alignment supports right-to-left languages.
+Default alignment adapts to component-specific positioning for flexibility.
                 @Row(numberOfColumns: 2) {
                     @Column(size: 1) {
                         @Image(source: "Documentation-Styling-SKSheetOptions-Alignment-Default-iOS26", alt: "Default Alignment") {